svtk/AtomicKotlinCourse/Usability/break & continue/Exercise 2/task.md

 ## `break` & `continue` (#2)

-Complete implementation of two functions: `analyzeStrings1` and `analyzeStrings2` provided in the accompanying code.
+Complete implementation of two functions: `analyzeStrings1` and `analyzeStrings2` provided in the starter code.
 Both take a list of lists of strings as an argument and display its contents to the console.
 If the inner list contains the word `"stop"`, all the following elements in this list shouldn't be displayed.
 The `analyzeStrings1` function uses `break`, while